 August 3, 2018

 I’ve always been interested in why people do what they do.
 As an avid people watcher, I am keen to understand what makes a person tick.
 There is something rich and satisfying in understanding and connecting to another human beings’ inner world.
 I truly believe it is an honor to be invited to read someone else’s story.
 I was and continue to be drawn to people who challenge me to think deeply, to truly understand, and to feel things from a different perspective.
-Being allowed to learn from others has opened my heart and eyes to a whole new paradigm.
 My heart has always been impressed by others who are willing to dig into themselves with honesty to better understand their own behavior.

 I have watched time and time again both the overwhelming joy and soul crushing sorrow that can come from relational experiences.
 I have yet to work with someone who, no matter what the distressing content, is not currently being impacted by some form of interpersonal relationship.
 It makes sense to me then, that when we dig into ourselves honestly, we realize that what we do or chose not to do, relates directly to how we view ourselves in our ability to be with others, or how we perceive that someone else views us.
 When my clients choose to start digging into their own experience from a relational context, they begin to see themselves in a new light.
 They become responsive in a way that brings calmness and clarity, is effective in relating with others, and creates deep and passionate connections with those they love.